Kate-Ferg/Instructional_portion/README.md

 ```
 This part of the code is pretty self explanitory, but it will delay the start of the animation by however long the value you insert indicates.

-6. The final component we will add to the "link" selection in styles.css is the following:
+6. The final component we will add to the "line" selection in styles.css is the following:
  ```
 animation-fill-mode: forwards;
 ```